 To keep your Frenchie safe in the tub, I recommend you keep his eyes and ears protected.
 The bottoms of the tub can also be slippery, so it’s a good idea to put a towel at the bottom.
 Older Frenchies that experience issues with mobility are on a higher tendency to have accidents in the tub, so it’s better to think about how to keep them safe on time.
 The towel will help a French bulldog to feel more secure.

 Bathing a Frenchie with a collar or a harness on his body may also help you to maneuver with your pooch.
 It can be a sort of handle while bathing him.
 The last, and maybe the most important thing is rewarding.
 By giving your little gremlin a treat occasionally will help him feel relaxed and happy to do the baths.
 Your main goal should be to create a positive experience in your Frenchie.

 Since French bulldogs have dozens of folds on their bodies, it’s essential to clean them properly.
 Food leftovers and dirt can cause irritations, so it’s better to frequently check on them.
 The French bulldog tail is another body part that can hide feces and dirt.
 These fellows don’t have tails but have tail pockets.
 Make sure you raise the ‘tail’ and clean the pocket well.
 They are dark and moist places susceptible to bacteria.

-Before you end to bathe a French bulldog, make sure you rinse the shampoo well.
+Before you end up bathing a French bulldog, make sure you rinse the shampoo well.
 Any soap or shampoo left between the folds can make his skin itchy.

 When you finish bathing your Frenchie, use a dry towel to absorb the water.
 The following dog towel perfectly absorbs the water.
-Using a hairdryer is not recommended because hot air from our hair dryers is too hot for their skins.
-There are blowdryers that are specially designed for dogs.
+Using a hairdryer is not recommended because hot air from our hair dryers is too hot for their skin.
+There are blow dryers that are specially designed for dogs.
 However, you can also leave your Frenchie to air dry.